 In terms of scheme membership and value of scheme net assets, three of these are material in size.
-The remaining two are immaterial.
+The remaining ones are immaterial.

 All schemes are closed to new members and the UK scheme is closed to future accruals.
+The Irish schemes will also close to future accruals from 30th June 2018.
 The schemes are funded by contributions into separately administered trust funds.
 The benefits paid from the defined benefit schemes are based on percentages of the employees' final salary for each year of pensionable service.

-In the UK, many pension schemes are subject to statutory increases although discretionary increases are also possible.
+In the UK, the pension scheme is are subject to statutory increases although discretionary increases are also possible.
 In Ireland, increases are discretionary.